The Danny Thomas Show: Syndication

 Reruns of the show (using the original title, "Make Room for Daddy") were aired weekdays on NBC from October 4, 1960, to March 26, 1965.
 The episodes shown were from season one through season nine.
 CBS aired primetime repeats April 19 through September 6, 1965, on Monday nights at 9:30 p.m (Eastern time).
 Subsequently, most of the CBS episodes were then syndicated in the fall of 1967 and offered to local stations.
 The first four seasons from ABC were not put into syndication.

 From February 1, 1987, to 1991, the show's fifth through ninth seasons were shown on Nick at Nite.
 TV Land and GoodLife Television aired the majority of the episodes from the fourth season through the seventh season (and select episodes from seasons eight and nine).

 The show aired on Lifestyle until the channel ceased operations in 1993.

 MeTV aired the show from Labor Day of 2012 to December 31, 2014.

 In 2014, the series joined the weekday line up of Cozi TV, until its removal in 2021.
 They broadcast all the 1956–1964 episodes which includes the 4th season, the first season after Jean Hagen left the show (1956–1957).
 Cozi also added the final two seasons of the show (Seasons 10 and 11) that had not been shown in any package of reruns since 1965.

 Episodes of the show can be seen on TVS Nostalgia Network.Com.
 Season 5 (only) is available on Hulu.
 Amazon Prime and FilmRise are streaming the show currently as of April 2024.
 The Catchy Comedy network currently airs one episode every weekday at 9am ET as of November 2024.

 George Carlin referred to the reruns as "Daddy has had room made for".

 Home media

 On September 28, 2004, Questar released the complete fifth season on Region 1 DVD.
 The set includes two special episodes: the fourth-season finale, "Danny's Proposal", and the pilot for The Andy Griffith Show.

 The complete sixth season on DVD was released on January 22.
 2008.
 It was released by a different company than the one that had handled the fifth-season package, and contained uncut episodes with vintage second-run opening titles from the early 1960s NBC network daytime reruns.

 Season four was released on DVD in 2020.

 Several of the early episodes with Jean Hagen can be purchased on discount DVDs, as these episodes have entered public domain because of lapsed copyright.

-Season 4 has been available on DVD since 2022.